blockchain-certificates/rl-blockcerts-poc/README.md

 With node 18

 run `npm run generate`.
-This will create a revocation list.
+This will create a revocation list located at `./src/data/revocationList.json`.

 The encoded list default value is: `H4sIAAAAAAAAA-3OMQEAAAgDoJ32T2yL6QEJSAAAgJK5DgAAAAAAAAAAAAAAAAB_LUkhKJ4AQAAA`